We may receive compensation when you click on links to products from our partners.

 When you are planning on taking the test, make sure you block off some time where you won’t be disturbed and can concentrate.
 Take the phone off the hook, send you kids off to get ice-cream, and your partner to walk the dog.
 Maybe even go the whole hog and create your own ‘Do Not Disturb’ sign.

 Some of these tests ask candidates questions that seemingly have nothing to do with the position applied for.
 For example, how strongly do you agree or disagree with statements such as I enjoy parties and other social occasions or I am nervous around large animals, even if they are in a cage at a zoo.
 Whilst they might seem inconsequential, they can have a profound impact on your application.
-It’s important to answer all questions honestly, and not simply say what you think the
+It’s important to answer all questions honestly, and not simply say what you think the recruiter wants to hear.
+Many tests will ask questions to test the same characteristics in various different ways.
+Although the test is not designed to catch you out, recruiters will notice any discrepancies in your answers and this could damage your chances of advancing.

 The benefit of the repeated practice you hopefully have done prior to the actual test is that you should be used to answering these types of questions to a time-limit.
 The test’s introduction will tell you how many questions you have and the test’s time limit.
 Use this work out how long you can afford to spend answering each question.
 Try not to get bogged down with one question, leave it and come back if you have time.